mastane/mastane.github.io/_pages/about.md

   - /about.html
 ---

-I'm Mastane, a postdoc researcher in artificial intelligence at the <a href='https://www.upf.edu/web/ai-ml/people'>Universitat Pompeu Fabra</a> in Barcelona.
-My research interests include
+I'm Mastane, a postdoc researcher in artificial intelligence at the <a href='https://www.upf.edu/'>Universitat Pompeu Fabra</a> in Barcelona among the <a href='https://www.upf.edu/web/ai-ml/'>AI group</a>.
+My research interests include:
 * ranking by empirical risk minimization
 * multi-armed bandits
 * distributional reinforcement learning